Search

 Today

-In 2023, the department welcomed Dr. Andrew Muck as its third Chair.
-He brings extensive experience in medical direction, mentorship, global health, and trauma care.
+In 2023, we welcomed Dr. Andrew Muck as our third Chair.
+His extensive expertise in medical direction, mentorship, global health, and trauma care will undoubtedly propel our department forward.